 These eight settings are undoubtedly useful for password policy enforcement.
 However, organizations that want more control over their password policies will require a third-party solution such as Specops Password Policy.

 Specops Password Policy goes well beyond the Active Directory’s native password policy enforcement capabilities.
 It includes the ability for example, to block weak passwords by cross referencing user’s passwords with databases of passwords that are known to have been compromised.

 Specops Password Policy is also designed to detect symbols that have been substituted for letters in common words, as well as commonly used password strings.
 Looking for character substitution and commonly used strings goes a long way toward eliminating weak passwords.
-Additionally, Specops Password Policy has built-in templates that organizations can use to simplify compliance with standards such as NIST, PCI, and SANS.
+Additionally, Specops Password Policy has built-in templates that organizations can use to simplify compliance with standards such as NIST, CJIS, HITRUST, PCI v4, and more.